UK Labour leader under fire over Palestinian wreath-laying

 - Woman tells police she's a 'clean, thoroughbred, white girl'

 On Monday, he acknowledged a wreath had also been laid to “those that were killed in Paris in 1992.”
-An alleged Munich attack plotter was shot dead in Paris that year.
+PLO official Atef Bseiso, whom Israel has accused of helping to plan the Munich Olympic attack, was gunned down outside a Paris hotel that year.

+“I was present when it was laid.
+I don’t think I was actually involved in it,” Corbyn told reporters.
+“I was there because I wanted to see a fitting memorial to everyone who has died in every terrorist incident everywhere because we have to end it.”

+The statement is unlikely to quell criticism from Jewish groups and Labour members who say Corbyn has allowed anti-Semitism to spread in the party.